Infinity-Development/InfinityAppealSystem/README.md

   <br>
   Infinity Bot List Ban Appeals System </h1>
 <p align="center">
  Custom React Site made using Axios and the Discord API to provide a Real-Time Ban Monitoring and Appeals System.
+Inspired By: <a href="https://github.com/sylveon/discord-ban-appeals">sylveon</a>
 </p>

 <hr>